(13th February 2012 – 14 miles)

 After leaving Hubberholme, I strolled along the banks of a youthful, partially frozen Wharfe.
 (I told you it was cold).
 There were dippers galore.
 Before I walked the DW, I had seen maybe three dippers in my lifetime.
 On this day alone I saw dozens.

 I was walking up the robustly named Langstrothdale (so good they named it twice: it means long valley valley), past the equally well named hamlet of Yockenthwaite.
 I was increasingly fascinated by the place-names I passed through.
 In 1241 Yockenthwaite was known as Yoghannesthweit.
 Thwaite means clearing and Yoghannes might derive from the old Celtic name, Eogan.
 And so, Yockenthwaite probably means Eogan’s Clearing.
 Now you know.

 A little further on is Yockenthwaite Stone Circle, known locally as ‘Giant’s Grave.’
 The locals are right: this isn’t a circle like Stonehenge.
-It originally would have been an earth-covered burial mound built for a chieftain (rather than a giant).
-It is about 3000 years old.
+It was once an earth-covered burial mound built for a chieftain (rather than a giant) about 3000 years ago.

 This remote valley, high in the Yorkshire Dales, must have been a tough home for the folk who farmed or raised flocks on its poor soil.
 And I suppose it still is – however beautiful it is.

 At Beckermonds (beckur mund = stream mouth), I bade a teary, final farewell to the River Wharfe and, a couple of miles further on, began the trek across Oughtershaw Moss.